cathiechentx/HeroElement/HeroElement-en.md

 ## Related

-We found the optimizing of first meaningful paint will be more effective if we know the exact elements which are shown in the first screen.
+We found the optimizing of first screen content paint will be more effective if we know the exact elements which are shown in the first screen.
 The concept of [HeroElement](https://docs.google.com/document/d/1yRYfYR1DnHtgwC4HRR04ipVVhT1h5gkI6yPmKCgJkyQ/edit#) proposed by panicker@ is used in [ElementTiming](https://github.com/w3c/charter-webperf/issues/30).
 We add speeding-up into HeroElement.
-According to QQBrowser's experiences we know web developers care about the first meaningful paint finishing time.
+According to QQBrowser's experiences we know web developers care about the first screen content paint's finishing time.
 So we add the event notification into HeroElement.
 Baidu browser had a similar idea before.
 After discussing with them, we think we could work in this direction.

 Any suggestions? @igrigorik, @panicker